wisniewskikr/hello_world_spring_boot_thymeleaf/README.md

-Example project Spring Boot + Thymeleaf showing usage of locale with properties.
+Example project Spring Boot + Thymeleaf showing usage of locale with properties and validation.

-Steps:
+Steps for validation:
+- in properties add property with the name of validation annotation (for instance: NotEmpty);
+- add validation handling in controller;
-- add LocaleInterceptor;
+- add validation handling in template.
-- improvement of WebConfig: add LocaleInterceptor and set LocaleResolver as Coockie.